-CES had long-term debt totalling \$426.4 million at March 31, 2019, compared to \$455.6 million at December 31, 2018, a decrease of \$29.2 million.
-The decrease is primarily driven by working capital returning to the balance sheet, and free cash flow generated in Q1 2019 being used to pay down the Senior Facility.
+CES had long-term debt totalling \$389.4 million at June 30, 2019, compared to \$455.6 million at December 31, 2018, a decrease of \$66.2 million.
+The decrease was primarily driven by free cash flow generation in H1 2019 being used to pay down the Senior Facility, reduced capital expenditures and working capital returning to the balance sheet, offset by opportunistic repurchases of the Company's common shares under the NCIB.
 Additional discussion relating to the Company's Senior Facility and other long-term financial liabilities is included in the Liquidity and Capital Resources section of this MD&A.